centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 * **Home** lets you access the first home screen after logging in.
 It provides a summary of overall monitoring status.
   Your workspace may be blank for now.
 Once you configure customizable widgets, you will see data and charts according to your customization.
-* **Monitoring** provides a combined view of the status of all monitored items in real and delayed time using logs and performance graphics.
+* **Monitoring** provides a combined view of the statuses of all monitored items in real and delayed time using logs and performance graphics.
-* **Reporting** provides an intuitive view (using diagrams) of the evolution of monitoring over a given period.
+* **Reporting** provides an intuitive view (using diagrams) of the evolution of monitoring over a given time period.
 * **Configuration** allows you to configure all monitored items and the monitoring infrastructure.
 * **Administration** allows you to configure the Centreon web interface and view the overall status of the servers.